Cars

 Type your note, then save it.
 Confirm the new note appears in the Notes list with today's date.

-Expected outcome: The next teammate who opens this car sees your note without asking around the shop.
+Expected outcome: The next teammate who opens this car sees your note—and the customer sees it too only if you picked Customer visible.

 Write useful notes